jadijadi/lpic1book/content/1071_manage_user_and_group_accounts_and_related_system_files.md

 Linux is a multi-user system and managing these users is part of system admin's job.
 As the first step, you should be able to **add**, **remove** and **modify** users.

 Linux also has the concept of **groups**.
 You can define groups, give privileges to them and add users to these groups.
-As you've already seen in the `chmod` command, you might give access the permission to read from `/dev/cdrom` to a group called `cdrom` and then add whoever needs to read from the CD-ROM to this group.
+As you've already seen in the `chmod` command, you might give access permission to read from `/dev/cdrom` to a group called `cdrom` and then add whoever needs to read from the CD-ROM to this group.

 Please note that each user can be a member of many groups but only one of these will be her *Primary* group.
 In contrast, each file can be owned only by one group.
 ### Managing Users